Automatic calculation of particle interaction or decay: Overview

 II Matrix element code generation: Various methods are used to automatically produce the matrix element expression in a computer language (Fortran, C/C++).
 They use values (i.e. for the masses) or expressions (i.e. for the couplings) produced by step I or model specific libraries constructed by hands (usually heavily relying on Computer algebra languages).
 When this expression is integrated (usually numerically) over the internal degrees of freedom it will provide the total and differential cross-sections for a given set of initial parameters like the initial state particle energies and polarization.

 III Event generator code generation: This code must them be interfaced to other packages to fully provide the actual final state.
-The various effects or phenomenon that need to be implemeted are:
+The various effects or phenomenon that need to be implemented are: